msanzdelrio-demo-resources/SkyScope/README.md

 # My Weather App

 This is a simple weather application built with Flask.
 It allows users to enter a city name and get the current weather information for that city.
+Now, the application displays temperature in Celsius degrees.

 # Installation